portworx/px-docs/cloud/aws/asg.md

 1. Select a base AMI from the AWS market place.
 2. Launch an instance from this AMI.
-3. Configure this instance to run PX.
+3. Configure this instance to run PX in storage-less mode.
 Install Docker and follow [these](/runc/index.html) instructions to configure the image to run the PX runC container.

 >**Note:**<br/>Please **do not start PX** while creating the master AMI.
 If you do, then the AMI will have already been initialized as a new PX node.